trkselim/repository.thenewdiamond/script.artwork.downloader/readme.txt

 ----------------------------------------------------------------------------------------------

-For better using create, activate and set these API keys:
+For better usage of the addon please create, activate and set all of those API keys:
 * Fanart.tv (fanart.tv) - Project Key
 * TMDb (www.themoviedb.org)
 * TheTVDB (thetvdb.com)